nus-cs2113-AY2122S1/ip/docs/README.md

 ```

 ### `event` - Create an event task
-Description: Event is a type of task that takes in a description and 2 time.
+Description: Event is a type of task that takes in a description and 2 time inputs.
+Time format is either in YYYY-MM-DD or YYYY-MM-DD HHMM.
 Create a deadline by following the format below:

 >Format: `event` &lt;description&gt; /at &lt;time1> to &lt;time2>